mlcommons/ck/README.md

 License
 =======
-* Permissive 3-clause BSD license (see LICENSE file).
+* Permissive 3-clause BSD license
+(see LICENSE.txt file for more details).

 Requirements
 ============